Sylhetis: Religion

 Sunni Islam is the largest denomination with majority following the Hanafi school of law.
 There are significant numbers of people who follow Sufi ideals, although the revivalist Deobandi movement is also popular with many being a part of the Tablighi Jamaat.
 There is a very small minority of Shia Muslims who gather every year during Ashura for the Mourning of Muharram processions.
 Places of procession include the Prithimpasha Nawab Bari in Kulaura, home to a Shia family, as well as Balaganj, Osmani Nagar and Rajtila.

+The Sylheti Ahmadiyya Muslim Community is mostly concentrated in Selbaras, which was the ancestral home of Ahmad Toufiq Choudhury, the current leader of Ahmadiyya Muslim Jama'at Bangladesh.
+Established in the early 20th century, the community's unique beliefs, particularly the recognition of Mirza Ghulam Ahmad as the Promised Messiah and Mahdi, distinguish them from Sunni and Shia Muslims, often leading to tensions with other Muslim groups.